 An injured spouse should not be confused with an innocent spouse.
 A taxpayer who has filed a joint return with her spouse and all or part of her share of an overpayment was applied against her spouse’s past federal tax liability, child or spousal support, federal non-tax debt, or state income tax may file a claim as an injured spouse to request a refund of the amount of offset.
-For example, if a spouse is in arrears on his child support, it is possible that any refund generated by the filing of a joint tax return, may be withheld by the IRS and applied toward the arrearage, even if the refund is entirely attributable to the spouse’s over-withholding.
+For example, if a spouse is in arrears on his child support, it is possible that any refund generated by the filing of a joint tax return, may be withheld by the IRS and applied toward the arrearage, even if the refund is entirely attributable to the taxpayer’s over-withholding.

-A spouse who has income and withholdings or estimated tax payments and who files a joint return with an individual who owes past-due child support requests a refund of his or her allocation of the joint return refund on Form 8379, Injured Spouse Claim and Allocation).
+A taxpayer who has income and withholdings or estimated tax payments and who files a joint return with an individual who owes past-due child support requests a refund of his or her allocation of the joint return refund on Form 8379, Injured Spouse Claim and Allocation).

 - The taxpayer seeking relief is not required to pay the past due amounts; rather, the spouse in default is responsible for the debt